pico-bolero/adventofcode-2024/README.md

 ## Day 06 - Summary

 - Always test your functions even if they look easy.
 You messed them up, I gurantee it.

+## Day 07 - Summary

+- The challenge was getting a dynamci number of operators.
+It was easy with two operators, but with 3 it was challege to create a combination of all the different operations.
+- One of the things that was needed was to use function pointer.